gameofcode/EText/README.md

 # EText
-Emotion Sensing from Text Data using CNN
+Emotion Sensing from Text Data using Convolutional Neural Network.